vinooz-git/BDD_Framework/README.md

 * SELENIUM
 * CUCUMBER
 * JUNIT
-* JIRA
 * JENKINS

-### Testinium-QA
+### BDD-Framework

-This repository contains a collection of sample `Testinium-QA` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber BDD framework with Java as programming language.
+This repository contains a collection of sample `Anh CRM` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber BDD framework with Java as programming language.
 It generate JSON, HTML and Txt reporters as well.
 It also generate `screen shots` for your tests if you enable it and also generate `error shots` for your failed test cases as well.

 ### Installation (pre-requisites)

-1. JDK 1.8+
+1. JDK 11+
 2. Maven
 3. IntelliJ
 4. IntelliJ Plugins for